anpage/remech2-rs/README.md

 ## Building
 ### Requirements
 * [The Rust toolchain](https://rustup.rs/)
+* Windows, MSVC

 ### Steps
 Nothing special for a Rust project.
 Just:

 `cargo build`

+Until the dependency on the original game's DLLs is lifted, a 32-bit build target is required.

 ## License
 The source code provided in this repository is licensed under the